linnovate/replay-infra/video-recorder/README.md

 ==============================

 ##### Video-recorder is the _Capture_ component for the Replay project.
 In general word it's just a record tool for video/metadata broadcast streaming.
-_"Just catch stream and save it (;"_
+_"Just catch stream and save it" :smirk:_

 Setup
 ------------------------------

 #### 1. [FFmpeg](https://ffmpeg.org/)
 This module uses the [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) and that requires FFmpeg to be installed on your computer.
-For more information (and installation instructions) please refer to [fluent-ffmpeg Prerequisites](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#prerequisites)
+For more information (and installation instructions) please refer to [fluent-ffmpeg prerequisites](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#prerequisites)

 #### 2. [MongoDB](https://www.mongodb.com/)
 First install MongoDB according to this ([installation tutorial](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)).